yw2895-ship-it/Interactive-Lab-Hub/Lab 1/README.md

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**

+*What inputs are available to the user?
+What responses does the work give?*

+The user does not need to actively give any input.
+The umbrella automatically gets weather information from the internet.
+If it shows that it is raining locally, the handle will light up to remind the user to bring the umbrella.
+This simple reminder saves the user’s effort because they do not need to actively check the weather to decide whether to bring an umbrella.

+*Who is present, and how does the piece color the relationships between them?*

+The user, the umbrella, and weather information are involved.
+This product changes the umbrella from a passive tool into an object that can actively provide information.
+It brings more convenience to the user’s daily life by giving useful information directly through an everyday object.

+*What is the piece famous for?
+What are its strengths and its weaknesses?*

+This project explores how the internet and digital information can be integrated into everyday objects and tools to make people’s lives more convenient.
+Strengths: It is intuitive and the interaction is simple.
+When the umbrella lights up, it means it is raining and the user should bring it.
+Different types of light can also show different rain conditions.
+Weaknesses: The weather forecast may not always be accurate or detailed enough.
+For example, the forecast may show that it is not raining even when it is already raining outside.
+The umbrella also depends on an internet connection to receive information, so without a network connection, the light may not accurately reflect the weather.

 ## Part A. Plan

 For your masterwork, reconstruct the interaction as a scene: